fluent-cms/fluent-cms/readme.md

 [![GitHub stars](https://img.shields.io/github/stars/fluent-cms/fluent-cms.svg?style=social&label=Star)](https://github.com/fluent-cms/fluent-cms/stargazers)
 Welcome to [Fluent CMS](https://github.com/fluent-cms/fluent-cms) If you find it useful, please give it a star ⭐
 ## What is it

-Fluent CMS is an open-source content management system designed to simplify the workflow for web development.
+Fluent CMS is an open-source content management system designed to streamline web development workflows.

-- It provides a set of CRUD(Create, Read, Update, Delete) Restful APIs for any entities based on your configuration.
+- **CRUD APIs:** It offers a set of RESTful CRUD (Create, Read, Update, Delete) APIs for any entities based on your configuration, easily set up using the Schema Builder.
-- You can add your own logic by registering hook functions before or after access databases.
+- **Admin Panel UI:** The system includes an Admin Panel UI for data management, featuring a rich set of input types such as datetime, dropdown, image, rich text, and a flexible query builder for data searching.
-- It provides admin panel for you to manage data, the admin panel have a rich set of inputs, text, number, datetime, dropdown, image, image gallery, and rich text editor.
+- **Easy Integration:** Fluent CMS can be seamlessly integrated into your ASP.NET Core project via a NuGet package.
+You can extend your business logic by registering hook functions that execute before or after database access.
-- It provides a schema builder for you to define entity and attributes.
+- **Performance:** Fluent CMS is designed with performance in mind, boasting speeds 100 times faster than Strapi (details in the [performance vs Strapi](https://github.com/fluent-cms/fluent-cms/blob/main/doc%2Fpeformance-tests%2Fperformance-test-fluent-cms-vs-strapi.md) test).
+It is also 10% faster than manually written APIs using Entity Framework (details in the [performance vs EF](https://github.com/fluent-cms/fluent-cms/blob/main/doc%2Fpeformance-tests%2Fperformance-test-fluent-cms-vs-entity-framework.md) test).

-## Live Demo - A blog website build by Fluent CMS
+## Live Demo - A blog website based on Fluent CMS
    source code [FluentCMS.Blog](server%2FFluentCMS.Blog)
    - Admin Panel https://fluent-cms-admin.azurewebsites.net/
       - Email: `admin@cms.com`